jvoisin/mat2/README.md

 This is why you shouldn't rely on metadata's presence to decide if your file must be cleaned or not.

+# Notes about the lightweight mode

+By default, mat2 might alter a bit the data of your files, in order to remove as much metadata as possible.
+For example, texts in PDF might not be selectable anymore, compressed images might get compressed again, …
+Since some users might be willing to trade some metadata's presence in exchange of the guarantee that mat2 won't modify the data of their files, there is the `-L` flag that precisely does that.

 # Related software

 - The first iteration of [MAT](https://mat.boum.org)